 Following a technical failure or non-functioning of the ALC, the Flag CCP shall ensure that the fishing vessel only leaves port once the ALC fitted on board is fully functioning to the satisfaction of the competent authorities of the Flag CCP.
 By derogation, the Flag CCP may authorise the fishing vessel to leave port with a non-functioning satellite-tracking device for its repair or replacement.

 The Flag CCP shall ensure that the vessel recommences fishing in the Agreement Area only when the ALC has been confirmed as operational by its FMC.
-Four consecutive, programmed VMS positions must have been received by the FMC to confirm that the ALC is fully operational.
+Four consecutive, programmed VMS position reports must have been received by the FMC to confirm that the ALC is fully operational.

-Notwithstanding paragraphs 13 to 16, where the Flag CCP confirms that the ALC on board the vessel is functioning normally, but the Secretariat is not receiving the vessel’s VMS position reports, the Secretariat shall immediately take steps to resolve any technical or other issue that is preventing it from receiving the VMS position reports.
-If the VMS position reports cannot be retrieved by the Secretariat after the issue has been resolved, the Flag CCP shall send these VMS position reports to the Secretariat via manual reporting and provide the Secretariat with any assistance as may be necessary.
+Notwithstanding paragraphs 13 to 16, where the Flag CCP confirms that the ALC on board the vessel is functioning normally, but the SIOFA VMS is not receiving the vessel’s VMS position reports, the Secretariat shall immediately take steps to resolve any technical or other issue that is preventing the SIOFA VMS from receiving the VMS position reports.
+If the VMS position reports cannot be retrieved by the SIOFA VMS after the issue has been resolved, the Flag CCP shall send these VMS position reports to the Secretariat via manual reporting and provide the Secretariat with any assistance as may be necessary.

 Measures to prevent tampering with ALCs